json-schema-org/json-schema-spec/PROCESS.md

 Some behaviors within JSON Schema may be explicitly or implicitly undefined by the specifications for various reasons.
 How to handle these behaviors is generally left to implementations.

-A defined behavior is one that is fully defined by the specifications.
+A defined behavior is one that is fully and unambiguously defined by the specifications.

 ### Stability and Breaking Changes